 - Cleancult vs Blueland review – with a NEW discount code for Cleancult, and a couple of problems I’ve had with Blueland.

-- Dropps review – great for cutting open to use as a spot treatment, and for their unique natural fabric softeners in fall scents.
+- Dropps review – great for cutting open to use as a spot laundry treatment, and for their unique, natural fabric softeners pods.
 Plus, notes on the PVA “plastic” controversy, and another discount code!

 - GuppyFriend review – laundry bags for filtering micro-plastics, how to make your clothes last longer, and what’s next!